anirudhwalia/boss-machine/README.md

 To see the application in its initial, non-working state, simply open **index.html** in a web browser.
 You should use [Google Chrome](https://www.google.com/chrome/browser/desktop/index.html) (at least version 60) or [Firefox](https://www.mozilla.org/en-US/firefox/new/) (at least version 55).
 The links above will let you download the latest release of either browser if you do not have it or are unsure of which version you're running.

-## Implementation Details

-To complete the project, you will need to complete code in a few sections of the project.
-Generally, you will not have to touch anything inside the **browser**, **public**, or **node_modules** folders unless you know some React and HTML/CSS and want to customize the look of the Boss Machine.
-Before doing any of that, however, let's focus on getting the API server up and running:

-### Server Boilerplate

-In **server.js**, you will see some boilerplate code, but the server is missing key functionality to allow it to run.
-You must:

-- Set up body-parsing middleware with the `body-parser` packagae.
-- Set up CORS middleware with the `cors` package.
-You can use the default settings.
-- Mount the existing `apiRouter` at `/api`.
-This router will serve as the starting point for all your API routes.
-- Start the server listening on the provided `PORT`.
-Make sure to use the `PORT` constant and not a hard-coded number, as this is required for tests to run.

-Take note of the comments in **server.js**, as your code needs to fit into specific places around the existing boilerplate.

 ### API Routes

 - Your routes should live inside the **server** folder.
 The file and router structure is up to you, the testing suite will only test whether your API endpoints work as intended, not how you nest your code!